Khalili Collection of Kimono: Taishō and early Shōwa periods (1912–1950)

 such common example of woven trends of the 1930s, represented in the Collection, is black kimono with abstract woven patterns in red, yellow, cream and white.

 Mass-produced garments in new, cheap fibres such as rayon used printing to cheaply imitate traditional dyeing processes; the kimono of young children, particularly during the 1930s and 40s, was often made of rayon, and was commonly printed with mass-produced modern designs, with the imagery on young boy's kimono reflecting this especially heavily through designs of skyscrapers, cars and planes.

 The urban culture of the Taishō period (stylised as "Taishō Roman") was marked by "modanizumu" (modernism), which utilised imported Western art movements and fashion as a way to experiment within Japanese culture.
 In many aspects of Japanese culture, debate raged over traditional aspects of Japanese culture in the face of new Western styles.
 For many, the new, bold designs on kimono were a comfortable middle ground combining aspects of both.
 As well as stripes and checks, these new, often geometric patterns also included the use of arabesques and swastikas - in some cases the traditional interlocking swastika motif known as sayagata, but towards the early Shōwa period, the explicitly-Third Reich swastika flag.
 With the rise of Japanese militarism in the 1930s, many previously-adopted aspects of Western culture were abandoned in the face of a new wave of nationalism.
 The Collection features a number of military-themed kimono from World War II, depicting tanks, warships and aircraft.
 Male kimono designs, including that of young boys, adopted explicitly militaristic imagery, including soldiers, bombers and tanks.
 As was common with men's kimono, the designs were featured on linings and undergarments.
 The kimono worn by young boys were more often openly militaristic in style.
 The Collection also has examples of highly-pictographic contemporary kimono, whose decoration celebrates modern forms of transport including ocean liners.

 The semi-formal, colourfully-decorated hōmongi style is also represented in the Collection in examples from this time period, as is a formal, black style with decoration limited to below the waist, known as kurotomesode.

 Publications

 The collection has been the subject of two books.
 Kimono: The Art and Evolution of Japanese Fashion, edited by Anna Jackson, first published in English in 2015 with French and Italian translations.
 It describes, with photographs, 220 items from the collection, including essays explaining how the evolution of the kimono reflected political, social and cultural changes in Japan.
 Jackson is the Keeper of the Asian Department at the Victoria and Albert Museum.
-Images of Culture: Japanese Kimono 1915–1950 by Jacqui Atkins is scheduled for publication in 2021.
+Images of Culture: Japanese Kimono 1915–1950 by Jacqui Atkins is scheduled for future publication.